 Leaving the relaxed island environment behind, today you will journey by bullet train to Kyoto, that most iconic of cities.
 With over 17 UNESCO World Heritage Sites (at last count!), Kyoto is the historical heart of Japan’s culture and the guardian of many of its ancient traditions.

 Originally made capital way back in 794, present-day Kyoto offers an incredible range of contemplative gardens often associated with the ancient temples and shrines.
 Kyoto is also well known for exclusive shops and restaurants as well as otherworldly cultural performances by noh and kabuki actors.

-In the evening, you will take a deep dive into Japanese culture by learning about the “Way of Tea”, the Japanese tea ceremony.
+After some rest at hotel, this evening you will take a deep dive into Japanese culture by learning about the “Way of Tea”, the Japanese tea ceremony.
 The tea master will take you through the history and philosophy of the tea ceremony ritual and the individual steps and utensils involved in preparing the ultimate bowl of frothy matcha tea.
-You will experience a traditional tea ceremony dinner and, of course, have the chance to try matcha and the special Japanese sweets served as part of the tea ceremony experience.
+You will try the matcha and the special Japanese sweets served as part of the tea ceremony experience.

 Day 13: Shigaraki (Miho Museum)

 Today you make a day visit to the stunning Miho Museum.
 Here you can experience a thorough immersion into the world of art, architecture and landscape design.